Learn how to build

 If you’re on the fence, a 2017 Psychological Science study found that students who took notes by hand were significantly better on recall tests—which is exactly what you want in college.

 I always preferred a pen, not a computer, for taking notes.
 I’m sure I can type way faster than I can write, but writing by hand is much more flexible.

 Not many lectures involve just writing words—you might also diagram, graph, or draw things.
 Writing equations is a pain on a computer.
 Paper gives you flexibility.

 Things will be moving so fast you actually may not be able to keep up when typing.
 You’ll need to use your own form of shorthand and abbreviate when you find yourself getting behind.
 You can come back and fill it in later.

 More importantly, writing just helps you remember the material.
 It’s fast, it’s furious, it’s focused.
 That’s why it’s my preference over a computer.
 My advice is to get a notebook for every class, draw a line down on each page, and start writing.

 If you are good with a digital notebook, have at it.
 I think there are a lot of advantages to using one but I don’t have any personal experience in a fast paced lecture.
 I hope to do some reviews in the future.

-I highly recommend Google Docs for a lot of reasons.
-It’s easy to set up a two-column layout using tables.
+Any of the document apps make it easy to set up a two-column layout using tables.

-You can also use a note template.
+You can also use find Cornell Note templates.
 Create your own or find one online.
-Search Cornell Notes Google Doc Template.
-Find the one you like and just use it.

 Now go ahead and type the notes on one side, but leave plenty of room on the other side to type in your test questions later.
 Everything else is the same.